DataDog/ansible-datadog/README.md

 3. Enable the system-probe to start on boot: `sudo service enable datadog-agent-sysprobe`

-You may also follow this [documentation](https://docs.datadoghq.com/network_performance_monitoring/installation/?tab=agent#setup) to setup NPM manually.
+You may also follow the [Datadog Network Performance Monitoring documentation (NPM)](https://docs.datadoghq.com/network_performance_monitoring/installation/?tab=agent#setup) to set it up manually.

 ### Agent 5